This nutrient plays a vital role in bone formation and maintenance, largely by regulating calcium and phosphorus concentrations in the blood.

 * But remember that Diet Power is not designed for people under 14.

 Revising Your Allowance

 If your doctor recommends changing your PDA, use the Personal Daily Allowance Editor.

-For teenagers and adults, the Tolerable Upper Intake Level (UL) of vitamin D is 4000 IU per day.
+For teenagers and adults, the Tolerable Upper Intake Level (UL) of vitamin D is 2000 IU per day.
 Getting more than the UL may be harmful to your health.
-(Until November 30, 2010, the UL was 2000 per day.
-The U.S. Food and Nutrition Board doubled it on that date.)

 If a label cites vitamin D in micrograms...